eldridgea/pwchange-synced/README.md

 |-------------------------------------------------------------|

-### Want your encypted boot password and your user account password synced on Ubuntu (and probably other distros)?
-This does that.
+### Want your LUKS boot password and user password to stay synced?
+### This does that.

+Use this instead of the normal `passwd` tool going forward and it should update your LUKS and user passwords simultaneously.

 It's a normal(ish) password change tool that attempts to reset the LUKS disk encryption and user password at the same time to ensure they stay in sync.
 This is intended mostly for devices that have only one user or a primary user and want that user's password to both unlock the LUKS disk encryption and be that user's login password.